Why repair or replace an air conditioner this fall?

 If you’ve got an aging air conditioner, you may be breathing a sigh of relief when Labor Day rolls around.
 You made it through another summer with the old unit!
-But don’t talk too soon, September can still get steamy in NYC and if your unit is not performing as it should be, you could still experience a breakdown during a brutal week of Indian summer.
+But don’t talk too soon.
+You could still experience a breakdown during a brutal week of Indian summer.
 Then you’ll need to decide whether to repair or replace the air conditioner.

-The truth is, fall is really the best time to take control of your air conditioning issues and think about if it makes sense to repair or replace your air conditioner.
-If you do need a replacement, you’ll have more time to consider the best option and shop around since the weather is cooling off and there’s less pressure to make a quick decision.
-You’ll also have the opportunity to get a great price on “leftover” units.
-And if you decide to repair your older unit, you can get the time and attention from the best HVAC service experts since they’re less booked up than in the summer.
+The truth is, fall is a great time to take control of your air conditioning issues and repair or replace your air conditioner.
+If you do decide on AC replacement, you’ll have more time to shop around since there’s less pressure to make a quick decision.
+You’ll also have the opportunity to get a great price on units in stock.
+(That’s because your vendor wants to make room for winter equipment and next year’s new models).
+If you decide on AC repair, the best HVAC service experts are less booked up than in the summer.

-Repair or replace the air conditioner?
-It’s a tricky decision
+Repair or replace the air conditioner: why it’s a tricky decision

 So, how do you go about making that decision to repair or replace the air conditioner?
 How can you tell when a piece of equipment has outlived its useful life?
-Can you get your older unit to last another couple of years by fixing it, or will you have to continue putting money into it?
-Newer units are more energy efficient and can lower your electric bill, but what about the upfront cost?
+Can you get your older unit to last another couple of years by fixing it?
+Or will you have to continue putting money into it?
+Newer, more energy efficient units can lower your electric bill, but what about the upfront cost?

 The unfortunate truth is, there is no cut and dried answer.
-But there’s good news!
-You can make the best decision to repair or replace your air conditioner when you know what factors to consider about your equipment and its history, and whom to trust for advice.
+But here’s how you can make the best decision to repair or replace your air conditioner.
+Keep reading to learn what factors to consider about your equipment and its history, and whom to trust for advice.

 DON’T DECIDE ON THE SPOT.
 Be wary of any service provider that insists you need to rush into a decision to purchase new equipment.
-Be even more wary if they have not offered an adequate explanation – or one that’s unintelligible to someone who’s not an HVAC expert.
-You should never decide to purchase expensive equipment on the spot, because it’s easy to make the wrong choice and spend more money than you need to.
+Be even more wary if they have not offered an adequate explanation about what’s wrong – or one you can’t understand.
+You should never decide to purchase expensive equipment on the spot.
+Under pressure, it’s easy to make the wrong choice and spend more money than you need to.
 It’s your right to take the time you need to decide whether to repair or replace the air conditioner.

 Related article: Broken Air Conditioning?
 3 Steps to Avoid Being Taken to the Cleaners.

-Even with the best advice, you need to understand the facts of the situation to make the most informed decision to repair or replace the air conditioner.
+Even with the best advice, you need to understand the facts of the situation.
+Then you can make the most informed decision to repair or replace the air conditioner.
 Here’s what to consider:

 Some problems, even though they may seem serious, are actually easy and relatively inexpensive to fix.
 Electrical issues often fall into this category.
 And if your system is making so much noise that you’re afraid it’s about to die, the news may not be as bad as you think.
 You may just need some maintenance or redesign work.